uygarpolat/minishell/README.md

 ## How to run

 1. Clone the repo and move into the project directory:

 - `git clone https://github.com/uygarpolat/minishell.git && cd minishell`

 2. To get started, make sure [Docker](https://www.docker.com/get-started) is installed on your system.
 If you don't have Docker or rather not use it, you can also compile the code directly on your machine via `make` command.
-If so, you can skip to step 4 after simply running `make`.
+If so, you can skip to step 4 after simply running `make` and then `./minishell`.
 Otherwise, build the Docker image with:

 - `docker build -t minishell .`